We are the community we serve

 My job is unique in so many ways.
 I love coming to work every morning, because I get to listen to the brave and courageous stories of those in our community.
 I have the opportunity of working with my community of color, engaging with language and culture for a better sense of belonging in this new world.

-Manager, Adult-focused Programs
+Manager of Adult-focused Programs

 I love working with Valley Settlement because we are offering the most powerful weapon in the world, education.
 Education is the key to improve the quality of life of our participants, be more inclusive, and have a strong community.
 I appreciate the diversity of my colleagues, participants, and our background experiences.
 This makes us really special.